All To Know About The Symptoms, Causes, Types & Treatment Of Urinary Tract Infection (UTI)

-Urinary tract infections (UTIs) commonly known as toilet infections in Nigeria are most often caused by bacteria (germs) that get into your bladder, kidneys, bladder, ureters, and urethra which are all part of your urinary tract.
+A urinary tract infection (UTI) is most often caused by bacteria that get into your bladder, kidneys, ureters, and urethra, which are all part of your urinary tract and are common, especially in women.

 Women get UTIs more often because a woman’s urethra (the tube from the bladder to where the urine comes out of the body) is shorter than a man’s.
-This makes it easier for bacteria to get into the bladder.
+This anatomy makes it easier for bacteria to get into the bladder.

-As the World marks World toilet day today, November 19, here is everything you should know about this dreaded disease.
+As the world marks World Toilet Day today, November 19, here is everything you should know about this dreaded disease.

-#WorldToiletDay: 7 Tips You Should Follow When Using A Public Toilet
+ALSO READ: #WorldToiletDay: 7 Tips You Should Follow When Using A Public Toilet

 Symptoms